WhimsicalWill/AccessibleRL/DQN/README.md

 Deep Q-Network (DQN) approximates the value of taking different actions in each state of the environment through the use of a neural network or some other function approximator.

-It is an off-policy method that explores the environment by sometimes taking random actions.
+It is an `off-policy` method that explores the environment by sometimes taking random actions.
 This is known as epsilon-greedy exploration, and some implementations may use an epsilon schedule to decrease the random action probability as learning progresses.

-When our agent does not take random actions to explore, it predicts the action values of each possible action in the given state and executes the action with the highest predicted value.
+When our agent does not take random actions to explore, it predicts the `Q-values` of each possible `action` in the given `state` and executes the action with the highest predicted value.

 The Q-network, which predicts the value of taking an action in a given state, is trained by nudging `Q(s,a)` towards `reward + gamma * max_a(Q(s',a))`.
-Since we nudge towards a target that greedily takes the best action instead of acting randomly with probability epsilon, DQN is considered off-policy.
+Since we move towards a target that greedily takes the best action instead of acting randomly with probability epsilon, DQN is considered `off-policy`.

 # Networks